 Emma Mills BA (Hons), PGCE, MAAfter graduating with a BA (Hons) Degree in Fine Art in 1988, I trained as a teacher in London and have worked in education for 26 years.
 In 1993 I went to Botswana, Africa where I lived for 10 years, teaching and exhibiting as an artist.
 I returned to the UK in 2003 and trained as an Art Psychotherapist at Goldsmiths College, London University.
 The training lasted 3 years and resulted in a Master's Degree in Art Psychotherapy.
 Throughout training I was required to be in my own therapy.

-I have been working as an Art Psychotherapist (Art Therapist) for the last 12 years in Child and Adolescent Mental Health teams (CAMH's) within the NHS, Women's Aid (refuges and outreach centres), community projects, local authority teams schools and as a private practitioner.
+I have been working as an Art Psychotherapist (Art Therapist) for the last 13 years in Child and Adolescent Mental Health teams (CAMH's) within the NHS, Women's Aid (refuges and outreach centres), community projects, local authority teams schools and as a private practitioner.
 My clients include children, adults and families who have lived with the following; self-harm, drug abuse, addiction, domestic violence, sexual emotional and physical abuse, trauma, loss and bereavement and relationship problems.
 I have also worked with Autistic and Asperger children and adults.